Overall coronavirus situation stabilising in India: Govt | Health

-The overall COVID-19 situation in the country is stabilizing and the government will work towards ensuring further stabilisation, NITI Aayog member V K Paul said on Saturday.
+The overall COVID-19 situation in the country is stabilising and the government will work towards ensuring further improvement, NITI Aayog member V K Paul said on Saturday.

-At a press conference on Saturday, top health officials said 10 states account for 85 per cent of the total coronavirus cases in the country.

-The Union Health Ministry said 11 states have over one lakh active COVID-19 cases, 17 have less than 50,000 cases while eight have active cases between 50,000 and one lakh.
+At a media briefing by the Health Ministry, its Joint Secretary Lav Agarwal said a decline in the active cases has been observed since the last 12 days.
+On May 3, the active cases were 17.13 per cent, which has declined to 15.1 per cent and recovered cases stand at 83.8 per cent.
+He said the overall positivity rate is less than 20 per cent since the last five days and there is a trend of plateauing and decreasing of cases. ''It is evident that we can see a certain amount of stabilisation of the second wave of the pandemic.
+Some states have shown a clear pattern, in some states there are concerns and in some others there is a trend towards an increase.
+It is a mixed picture.
+"But overall, the situation is stabilising and we hope and we will work towards ensuring further stabilisation and rapid decline of this pandemic,'' Paul said.

+The deadly second wave of coronavirus wreaked havoc in several parts of the country, with some days clocking over 4 lakh daily coronavirus cases and fatalities more than 4,000.

+"Much more can be done and should be done.
+The rate of stabilisation and early decline is higher than the first wave," Paul said.

+He pointed out that by mid-February, India was conducting some 5-6 lakh tests.
+But when the numbers started rising that needed increased testing, it did not go down or stabilise because the country had infrastructure and supplies and tests were ramped up to 18 lakh tests a day.
+"This shows testing increased in response (to the rising cases).
+On one of the days, testing was ramped up to 19 lakh tests.
+A mix of RTPCR and Rapid Antigen did not decline," he said.
+He said no other country has done 19 lakh tests a day which he claimed is a world record.
+Agarwal said 10 states account for 85 per cent of the total coronavirus cases in the country.
+He said 11 states have over one lakh active COVID-19 cases, 17 have less than 50,000 cases while eight have active cases between 50,000 and one lakh.

-It also said Maharashtra, Uttar Pradesh, Gujarat and Chhattisgarh, which are recording a high number of novel coronavirus cases, are also reporting decline in the number of active cases.
+Maharashtra, Karnataka, Kerala, Uttar Pradesh, Rajasthan, Delhi, Haryana, Bihar, Gujarat, Telangana, Goa and Chhattisgarh, which are recording a high number of novel coronavirus cases, are also reporting decline in the number of active cases, Agarwal pointed out.

-Twenty-four states have a COVID-19 positivity rate of more than 15 per cent while Delhi, Chhattisgarh, Daman and Diu, Haryana and Madhya Pradesh have reported a major drop in case positivity, it said.
+However, Tamil Nadu, Andhra Pradesh, West Bengal, Odisha, Punjab, Assam, Himachal Pradesh and Puducherry are witnessing a trend of continued increase in daily new cases, he said.
+Twenty-four states have a COVID-19 positivity rate of more than 15 per cent while Delhi, Chhattisgarh, Daman and Diu, Haryana and Madhya Pradesh have reported a major drop in case positivity, Agarwal said.

 India in a day recorded 3,26,098 COVID-19 cases that took the tally to 2,43,72,907, while 3,890 new fatalities pushed the death toll to 2,66,207, according to Union Health Ministry data updated on Saturday.